jeromecoupe/webstoemp/_posts/2016-02-17-combined-searches-and-filters-craft-cms.md

 {% raw %}

 {# build our query object
 - Default parameters
 - If a year has been chosen: add 'before' and 'after' parameters to the query
+- If one or more categories have been chosen: build an empty array and use it to build a 'relatedTo' parameter that we can add to the query
 - If a category has been chosen: add 'relatedTo' parameter to the query
 - If a search term has been entered: add 'search' parameter to the query
 #}

 {# defaults #}